 - To make things even worse, the direct medical cost of hunger and malnutrition is around $30 billion each year.

-Some argue that pouring money into starving countries could even be an investment as those countries will become more prosperous and be able to produce more goods and then participate more actively in global trade.
+Some argue that pouring money into starving countries could even be an investment, as those countries will become more prosperous and be able to produce more goods and then participate more actively in global trade.
 It is on this basis that EU countries with stronger economies like Germany have bailed out weaker economies such as that of Greece—in the end a strong Greece means a stronger Germany.

 3. Homelessness and Squalid Living

-It is estimated that about 100,000,000 people are homeless in the world.
+It is estimated that about 150 million people are homeless in the world.

 One might say that this is actually a small amount compared to the 7 billion people that exist, but consider the fact that this is just homelessness.
-This takes no account of how they are living, the millions of people living in slums for example are not homeless but nevertheless are forced to suffer in much the same way.
+This takes no account of how they are living—the millions of people living in slums, for example, are not homeless, but nevertheless are forced to suffer in much the same way.

-As you can see from the table below, just the top 10 deadly diseases cause 13.5 million deaths per year.
+As you can see from the table below, the top 10 most deadly diseases cause 13.5 million deaths per year.
 It should be noted that diseases such as malaria have been eradicated from wealthy countries such as the USA.
 These diseases still manage to plague many nations, however, who have not the resources (vaccinations, insecticides, medicines and nets) to follow suit.

-4. The Top 10 Deadly Diseases
+Top 10 Deadly Diseases

 Lower Respiratory Infections

 1 million +